-Neuro dermatitis has not any distinctive symptoms.
-It often starts with an itch at anywhere on the body, but mostly on arm, leg or back of neck and sometimes on anal or genital areas.
+Neurodermatitis has not any distinctive symptoms.
+It often starts with an itch at anywhere on the body, but mostly on arm, leg or back of the neck and sometimes on anal or genital areas.

 Neurodermatitis is one of the most frequent eczema and may develop in childhood as well as among adult.

 In addition, rarely it would develop more than 2 itch patches at one time.
 The itch which goes and comes back several times leaves patient with very uncomfortable feelings.
-Scratching and rubbing over and over, consequence is a worsen situation of the itch patch.
+Scratching and rubbing over and over, the consequence is a worsening situation of the itch patch.

-Neuro dermatitis rarely develops in children; people over 30 years old are more likely get this condition.
-However, child has history with eczema got high risk of neuro dermatitis.
+Neurodermatitis rarely develops in children; people over 30 years old are more likely get this condition.
+However, a child has history of eczema got high risk of neurodermatitis.

 Like other eczema, causes of neurodermatitis are unknown.
 But stress or tense nerves may be a trigger.

-Significant symptom of nummular dermatitis is coin-shaped red marks on legs, hands, forearms, lower backs and hips.
-Unlike other type of eczema, the affected area can be dry and scaled or wet and opened as well.
+The significant symptom of nummular dermatitis is coin-shaped red marks on legs, hands, forearms, lower backs, and hips.
+Unlike other types of eczema, the affected area can be dry and scaled or wet and opened as well.
 It may be also itchy or not itchy at all.